-In the context of 18th century France, an émigré (French for ’emigrant’) is someone who fled the revolution, voluntarily or under duress.
-The number of émigrés from revolutionary France is believed to have exceeded 100,000.
+An émigré (French for ’emigrant’) was an individual who fled revolutionary France, either voluntarily or under duress.
+The number of émigrés from the revolution is believed to have exceeded 100,000.
 Contrary to popular opinion, not all émigrés were nobles, in fact, fewer than one in five possessed noble titles.
 More than half of all émigrés were members of the Third Estate, usually affluent bourgeoisie or those fleeing on religious grounds.
-These émigrés congregated in places beyond the reach of the revolution, such as France’s outer provinces, other European kingdoms or across the channel in England.
-Most émigrés sought safety from the violence of the revolution – but some dreamed of amassing an army to sweep into France, crush the revolution, liberate the king and restore the old order.
-Little came of these efforts and most counter-revolutionary émigrés were absorbed into foreign armies.
-Within France, the new regime attacked émigrés as enemies of the revolution, stripping them of their titles, property and rights.
+These émigrés congregated in places beyond the reach of the revolutionaries, such as France’s outer provinces, other European kingdoms or across the channel in England.
+Most émigrés sought safety from the violence of the revolution – but some dreamed of organising an army to sweep into France, crush the revolution, liberate the king and restore the old order.
+Little came of their efforts and most counter-revolutionary émigrés were instead absorbed into foreign armies.
+Within France, the new regime condemned émigrés as enemies of the revolution, stripping them of their titles, property and rights.

 The first wave of emigrants left France as early as mid-1789.
 One of the earliest to leave was Charles Philippe, Count of Artois, a younger brother of the king.
-An arch-conservative considered “more royalist than the king”, the Count of Artois was appalled by the events of the Estates General and the violence in Paris.
-On July 17th, three days after the attack on the Bastille, Artois and a small group of courtiers left France for the Italian states.
-Some claimed he fled on advice from the king, who wanted to secure an alternative monarch, however, the evidence for this is thin.
-By September, the Count of Artois and his émigré cohort were based in Turin, where they established a committee to organise and promote counter-revolution.
-He spent the next two years trying to convince foreign governments to raise an army and intervene in France.
-Artois also planned to hire mercenaries to snatch the king and relocate him to a safer province, where Louis could re-form national government.
+An arch-conservative who was considered “more Royalist than the king”, the Count of Artois was appalled by the events of the Estates General and the violence in Paris.
+On July 17th, three days after the fall of the Bastille, Artois and a small group of courtiers left France for the Italian states.
+Some claimed he fled on advice from the king, who wanted to secure an alternative monarch, but the evidence for this is thin.
+By September, the Count of Artois and his émigré cohort were based in Turin where they established a committee to organise and promote counter-revolution.
+Artois spent the next two years trying to convince foreign governments to raise an army and intervene in France.
+He also planned to hire mercenaries to snatch the king and relocate him to a safer province, where Louis could re-form national government.
 Neither of these plans came to fruition.

-The émigrés on the continent were more interested bringing an end to the revolution so they could return home.
+The émigrés on the continent were more interested in bringing an end to the revolution, to facilitate their return home and the reclamation of their wealth.
 Young nobles and former military officers were at the forefront of counter-revolutionary émigré armies.
-One of the first significant forces was La Legion Noire (‘The Black Legion’), formed in late 1790 by André Riqueti, Viscount Mirabeau, younger brother of the National Assembly leader.
-Mirabeau was a bad-tempered drunk who, unlike his brother, was utterly opposed to the revolution.
+One of the first significant forces was La Legion Noire (‘The Black Legion’), formed in late 1790 by André Riqueti, Viscount Mirabeau, younger brother of the National Assembly leader Honore Mirabeau.
+Riqueti was a bad-tempered drunk who, unlike his brother, was utterly opposed to the revolution.
 He managed to muster almost 1,000 men before selling the Black Legion to another émigré nobleman.
 The German city of Coblenz became a gathering point for counter-revolutionary military activity, led by two of Louis XVI’s brothers, the Counts of Artois and Provence.
-They wielded large sums of money, provided by other émigrés and the royal courts of Austria, Prussia and Spain – yet it was not enough for the task at hand.
+These Bourbon royals wielded large sums of money furnished by other émigrés and the royal courts of Austria, Prussia and Spain – yet it was still not enough for the task at hand.
 They found recruiting large numbers of infantry soldiers difficult, not least because most émigrés expected to be officers.
 Once formed, émigré armies adopted an organisational structure that reflected the old society.
-Chateaubriand noted that one émigré army “was composed of nobles, grouped according to province.
+Chateaubriand noted that one émigré army “was composed of nobles, grouped according to [their] province.
 At the very end of its days, the nobility was going back to its roots and to the roots of the monarchy, like an old man regressing to his childhood”.

 Robert R. Palmer, historian

-Despite their determination, most of the émigré armies were failures.
+Despite their determination, most of émigré armies were failures.
 They were costly to organise and supply, experienced problems with internal organisation and military discipline and were not well led.
-The émigré armies reached their peak in mid-1792, when their numbers approached 25,000.
-In July 1792 émigré commanders persuaded the Duke of Brunswick to issue his famous manifesto, threatening the people of Paris with devastation if any harm came to the royal family.
-The émigré armies were supremely confident of their ability, however their first forays into battle proved disastrous.
+The émigré armies reached their peak in mid-1792 when their numbers approached 25,000.
+In July 1792, émigré commanders persuaded the Duke of Brunswick to issue his famous manifesto, threatening the people of Paris with devastation if any harm came to the royal family.
+The émigré armies were supremely confident of their ability but their first forays into battle proved disastrous.
 In late August 1792, a 16,000-strong émigré force laid siege to the French town of Thionville but failed to capture it, despite outnumbering the defenders four to one.
-At Longwy and Verdun the émigrés achieved virtually nothing.
+At Longwy and Verdun, the émigrés achieved virtually nothing.
 At Valmy, they arrived after the battle had concluded.
-Experienced Prussian and Austrian generals lost confidence in émigré battalions and found the émigré leaders cocky and unbearable to work with.
+Experienced Prussian and Austrian generals lost confidence in émigré battalions, finding the émigré leaders cocky and unbearable to work with.

 1. The émigrés were those who fled the revolution, either for security, safety or to organise counter-revolution.
 There were more than 100,000 émigrés between 1789 and 1794.